 If your spring weather turns from warm to hot quicker than expected, keep lengths of shade cloth handy so that you can create a shady spot.
 It’s easy to make hoops from half inch PVC conduit, metal wire, or other materials.
 Lay a piece of 40% shadecloth on top of the hoops, securing it with clips.
 Shadecloth reduces the heat and light around your lettuce plants and can delay bolting by a week or two.

 In my garden, the biggest threats to my lettuce plants are deer and slugs.
-To deal with deer, check out this excellent article by Jessica.
-She also wrote this detailed article on slugs.
-I find diatomaceous earth effective on slugs.
-Reapply after rain.
-You can also use chicken wire or willow cloches to keep animals like deer or rabbits away from lettuce.
+If slugs are an issue in your garden, check out our guide on how to get rid of slugs.
+I find diatomaceous earth to be effective on slugs, but you must reapply after a rain.
+To keep deer and rabbits away from lettuce, use chicken wire cloches.
 Or, erect a mini hoop tunnel over your bed and cover with bird netting, chicken wire, or an insect barrier fabric.

 How to harvest lettuce plants